mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-elements.md

 ### Phase Status Filter

 Filter used to match elements associated to the given Phase status.
-The Phase and the staus can be found by right clicking on the inputs.
+The Phase and the status can be found by right clicking on the inputs.

 ![]({{ "/static/images/guides/filter-phase.png" | prepend: site.baseurl }})

 ### Selectable in view filter

-Filter used to match seletable elements into the given View
+Filter used to match selectable elements into the given View

 ### Filter Rules